trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

 }
 ```

+This contract does two things:

+* Allows you to set a variable (`myVariable`) to a particular integer value
+* Allows you to query that variable to get the selected value

 This isn't a very interesting contract, but that's not the point here.
 We want to see what happens when things go wrong.

-But first, let's set up our environment.
+First, let's set up our environment.

 ## Deploying the basic smart contract